blmayer/ereandel/README.md

 - `s` to save the page to a file
 - `m` to add the current page to bookmarks
 - `M` to go to a bookmark
+- `K` to delete the bookmark of the current page
 - `q` to quit

 More coming.